Siphon880gh/devbrain/Enterprise - Business Analytics (BA) and Business Intelligence (BI)/Metabase BI - Migrate local dev to remote subpath.md

 ```

 ^ You want http instead of https in the proxy_pass because you don't have a SSL certificate for Metabase's web portal and you don't want it blocked on the web browser.
 ^ You also have to check the rest of the vhost that for the http to https rewrite rules, so that the matching of the location happens.
-To get the boilerplate on how to properly redirect 80 to 443 (http to https) so you can troubleshoot your http redirection: [[Nginx - Redirect http to https (aka 80 to 443)]].
+To get the boilerplate on how to properly redirect 80 to 443 (http to https) so you can troubleshoot your http redirection: [[Nginx Vhost - Redirect http to https (aka 80 to 443)]].

 Then you can reload the vhost for nginx by running:
 ```
 sudo systemctl reload nginx
 ```

 Reverse Proxy problems?
-Refer to [[Nginx - Redirect http to https - Troubleshooting]]
+Refer to [[Nginx Vhost - Redirect http to https - Troubleshooting]]

 2. Metabase Site Url
 Next you have to tell Metabase that the URL is not at root.
 You set MB_SITE_URL in the docker run (if testing) or ultimately at the docker-compose.yml file or the config file.
 The MB_SITE_URL is only available on Pro and Enterprise, and it will be ignored without errors on Free version.
 Without MB_SITE_URL, visiting the web portal at the subpath will load Metabase part way (the tab will be titled Metabase) and it’ll be a blank page with 404 errors because of asset files loading from the wrong URLs.